Specifications

 Overview

-The Bluebill 12 also incorporates the innovation of an outboard well and its multiple advantages.
-Sinking the 20-hp outboard into the stern of the boat creates a better load and balance setup for a small boat carrying this much power.
-It creates ideal spaces for fuel tanks on either side of the well.
+The Bluebill 12 incorporates the innovation of an outboard well, with its various advantages.
+Shifting the 20-hp outboard forward into a well results in better load and balance for a small boat carrying this much power.
+It creates perfect spots for fuel tanks on either side of the well.
+Sam feels very strongly that not having an outboard hanging off the back of the boat helps you outsmart those wary late season birds.

 LOA: 12′ 3/4" -- 3.68m